History of the petroleum industry in Canada (oil sands and heavy oil): Husky

 The most important exception was at Lloydminster.
 While the first discovery occurred in 1938, serious development did not begin until Husky Oil moved into the area after the second world war.

-Husky Oil was born during the Depression through the efforts of Glenn Nielson, an Alberta farmer driven to bankruptcy when the bank called a loan on his farm.
+Husky Oil was born during the Depression through the efforts of Glenn Nielsen, an Alberta farmer driven to bankruptcy when the bank called a loan on his farm.
 Nielson had moved to Cody, Wyoming, by the time he founded Husky as a refining operation.
 He turned his attention back to Canada after the second world war, and decided to set up a refinery at Lloydminster.
 Steel was scarce, so Husky dismantled a small Wyoming refinery constructed during the war to provide bunker fuel to the American Navy.
 It loaded the pieces onto 40 gondola cars and shipped them north by railway.

 The company began reassembling the 400 cubic metre per day facility in 1946, and the refinery went on production the following year.
 Strategically located between the Canadian Pacific and Canadian National railroad tracks in Lloydminster, the refinery soon began to get contracts for locomotive bunker fuel.
 The company also found a strong market for asphalt for road building.

 Husky's move into the area spurred drilling and production.
 Within two years of Husky's arrival, there were oversupplies of heavy oil and shortages of storage space.
 Producers solved the problem by storing the oil in earthen pits holding up to 16,000 cubic metres each.
 For a while Husky bought the oil by weight rather than volume since it was clogged with earth, tumbleweed and jackrabbits.
 The company had to strain and remeasure the stuff before it could begin refining.

 Husky began producing heavy oil from local fields in 1946, and by the 1960s was easily the biggest regional producer.
 In 1963 the company undertook another in a series of expansions to the refinery.
 To take advantage of expanding markets for Canadian oil, it also began a program to deliver heavy oil to national and export markets.

 The key to the $35 million project was the construction of a reversible pipeline which could move the viscous heavy oil into the marketplace.
 The 116-kilometre "yo-yo" pipeline - the first in the world - brought condensate from the Interprovincial Pipe Line station at Hardisty, Alberta.
 The company began mixing this very light hydrocarbon with heavy oil, enabling it to flow more easily.
 The company then pumped the blend through its pipeline (hence the nickname "yo-yo") back to Hardisty.
 From there the Interprovincial took it eastward to market.

 These developments made heavy oil for the first time more than a marginal resource.
 Within five years, area production had increased fivefold to nearly 2,000 cubic metres per day.
 By the early 1990s, production from the heavy oil belt was some 40,000 cubic metres per day, and Husky was still one of Canada's biggest heavy oil producers.